lukas-weiss/motivation-quote-go/README.md

 - AWS_REGION - the AWS region automatically available in AWS Lambda
 - QUOTE_TABLE_NAME - the name of the DynamoDB table
+- MAX_QUOTES - the maximum number of quotes in the database